Can you put softened water into a boiler?

 - The myth that softened water corrodes aluminium boiler heat exchangers

-So what exactly are the real facts about boilers then?
+So what are the real facts about boilers?

-There is nothing to be concerned about with regards to corrosion of your aluminium heat exchanger if your central heating boiler has been filled with softened water.
+There is nothing to be concerned about the corrosion of your aluminium heat exchanger if your central heating boiler has been filled with softened water.

-No other country in the world supports the hypothesis that softened water is corrosive.
+No other country supports the hypothesis that softened water is corrosive.

 Germany, in the DIN standards, recommends the use of softened water.
-Germany, in the DIN standards also recommend that chemical inhibitors are not used in domestic central heating systems.
+In the DIN standards, Germany also recommends that chemical inhibitors are not used in domestic central heating systems.

 So how did this confusion all begin?

 The reason for the confusion is that there is a complete misunderstanding and mixup in the marketplace between the boiler manufacturers, the corrosion inhibitor manufacturers, the industry certifiers and the domestic water softening industry.
-They are currently trying to get their act together to clarify the situation.
+Much work has been done to get their act together to clarify the situation.

-Meanwhile, here is what you need to know… While naturally soft water found in areas such as Scotland, Wales and Cornwall is indeed aggressively harsh and corrosive with a high pH, artificially softened water with an ion exchange water softener is not corrosive.
+Meanwhile, here is what you need to know… While naturally soft water found in areas such as Scotland, Wales and Cornwall is aggressively harsh and corrosive with a more corrosive pH, artificially softened water with an ion exchange water softener is not corrosive.

-There is no evidence from the field that any aluminium heat exchanger has been corroded by the use of softened water.
+There is no evidence from the field that any aluminium heat exchanger has been corroded by softened water.
+Yet the myth persists.

-In fact, the biggest manufacturer in the industry, and the only British Manufacturer, Harvey Water Softeners, have sold several hundred thousand water softeners and have never experienced the problem.
+The biggest water softener manufacturer in the industry in the UK and Europe, and the only British Manufacturer, Harvey Water Softeners, have sold several hundred thousand water softeners and have never experienced the problem, yet have encouraged their customers right from the start to soften the water in their boilers.

 What does Harvey Softeners have to say?